Corelis

-Corelis, Inc, a subsidiary of Electronic Warfare Associates, is a private American company categorized under Electronic Equipment & Supplies and based in Cerritos, California.
+Corelis, Inc, a subsidiary of Electronic Warfare Associates, is a private American company based in Cerritos, California.

+Dun and Bradstreet categorizes the company in the category of Electronic Equipment & Supplies.

 History

 Corelis was incorporated in 1991 and initially provided engineering services primarily to the aerospace and defense industries.
 Corelis introduced their first JTAG boundary scan products in 1998.
 In 2006, Electronic Warfare Associates, Inc. (EWA) a global provider of technology and engineering services to the aerospace, defense and commercial industries, announced their acquisition of Corelis, Inc. In 2008, the appointment of George B. La Fever as Corelis President and CEO finalized the transition of Corelis, Inc. into EWA Technologies, Inc., a wholly owned subsidiary of the EWA corporate family of high technology companies.
 In May 2018, David Mason was appointed as Corelis President and CEO.

 Products

 Corelis offers two distinct types of products and services: Standard Products (Boundary Scan Test Systems and Development Tools); and Custom Test Systems and System Integration.